theimowski/master-thesis/docs/section-paradigms.md

 Functional
 ----------

-Functional programming is strongly connected with declarative paradigm, and the connection manifests with the way functional programs are built.
+Functional programming (FP) is strongly connected with declarative paradigm, and the connection manifests with the way functional programs are built.
-The most basic building block in functional programming is a function, which follows a number of properties.
+The most basic building block in FP is a function, which follows a number of properties.
 Among the properties, there is function composition, which gives a great ability to compose (combine) functions with help of special constructs.
 Thanks to function composition, full programs can be developed by simply composing granular functions together, hence the relation to declarative paradigm.
-Functional programming has also its roots in mathematics.
+FP has also its roots in mathematics.
 Among concepts known from mathematics, which are the foundations for functional paradigm, there are:

 * **Lambda calculus** - formal mathematical system which became the base of functional paradigm,
-* **Functions** - treated as first-class citizens in functional programming; their purity as seen by mathematicians allows to use powerful programming techniques,
+* **Functions** - treated as first-class citizens in FP; their purity as seen by mathematicians allows to use powerful programming techniques,
 * **Category theory** - this very abstract field of mathematics is reflected in type system of statically typed functional languages.

-In this section focus is laid on pointing out functional programming properties (or features), which differentiate the paradigm from others.
+In this section focus is laid on pointing out FP properties (or features), which differentiate the paradigm from others.
 Each property comes with a brief description followed by a rationale on why it is useful and a listing demonstrating the property and its usage in practice.
 All example listings are in F# language.

 ### Immutability

-Immutability is one of the most basic properties of functional programming.
+Immutability is one of the most basic properties of FP.
 In imperative paradigm, assignments are made to variables which, as the name suggests, can vary (be mutated) during run-time.
 In functional world on the other hand, to emphasize that values are immutable, it is said that there is a binding of a value to a symbol.
 Immutability enforces that all values which are evaluated during program execution, once bound to a symbol, cannot be mutated.